Lumi-supercomputer/LUMI-training-materials/docs/2day-next/204-ObjectStorage.md

     A key with the description "lumi web interface" is now visible, and this interface can still be used to extend its life span or create configuration file snippets for other tools.
 It is just another key.

     (The screenshot is a bit misleading here.
-The other key "Laptop" actually existed but was not picked up by Open OnDemand, it is just that its life span was extended before making this screenshot which was probably a bad choice.)
+The other key "Course demo" actually existed but was not picked up by Open OnDemand, it is just that its life span was extended before making this screenshot which was probably a bad choice.)